Khalid-Alrehaili/Installing-UHD-Drivers-For-Windows-11-and-GNU-Radio/README.md

 ![](Images/UHD-Images5.png)

-IT could be downloaded already, so you may see something like the following:
+In some cases, uhd images may already be downloaded which is fine, and the output for this case as follows:
 ``` console
 C:\Users\%USERNAME%\radioconda\Library\lib\uhd\utils>python uhd_images_downloader.py
 [INFO] Using base URL: https://files.ettus.com/binaries/cache/